sonallux/sonallux.github.io/docs/frontend/testing-async.md

 ## Testing Observables

-Pay attention whether an Observables emits synchronously or asynchronoulsy:
+Pay attention whether an Observables emits synchronously or asynchronously:

 ```ts
 it('should test with of()', () => {